Exotic and elegant Anthurium plants catch the eye. The flashy and colorful spathes with heart shaped leaves will steal your heart.

-They make beautiful potted houseplants.
+Anthuriums make beautiful potted houseplants.
 They also work well as patio plants and lovely ornamentals in your tropical garden.

-Anthuriums are commonly known as painters palette, flamingo flower and Laceleaf.
+Anthuriums are commonly known as painters palette, flamingo flower or Laceleaf.
 There are over 1000 varieties that are Native to Mexico, Argentina, Columbia Ecuador and the Caribbean.

-Anthurium scherzerianum and Anthurium andraeanum are the most common species you will find in garden centers.
-More are showing up all the time so keep your eye out.
+Anthurium scherzerianum and Anthurium andraeanum are the most common species.
+They are found in most garden centers.

-In warm humid tropical climates Anthuriums enjoy moist rich well drained soil and thrive in shadier areas outdoors.
+Anthuriums enjoy moist rich well drained soil and thrive in shadier areas outdoors.
 They can go grow outdoors in warm climate zones of 10a or warmer.
 In tropical climates, these plants can thrive and go wild.

 More Lovely Foliage Plants: